zhaoxizheng/Titan/README.md

 * Front End:

-Implemented an interactive web page (HTML, CSS, JavaScript, Ajax) for searching nearby events, viewing recommendations, and updating user preferences;
+Implemented an interactive web page (HTML, CSS, JavaScript, Ajax) for searching nearby events, viewing recommendations, and updating user preferences.

 * Back End:

-Built web service APIs by using Java servlet and RESTFul to handle HTTP requests and responses;
-Utilized MySQL to store user profiles and event information fetched from TicketMaster API;
+Built web service APIs by using Java servlet and RESTFul to handle HTTP requests and responses;\n Utilized MySQL to store user profiles and event information fetched from TicketMaster API;
 Improved recommendation precision by designing a content-based recommendation algorithm to match user preferences;
 Tested the web service and application with JUnit and JMeter.